Darktex/darktex.github.io/about.md

 When I am not trying to outperform Google, if in town, I can be found playing Dota 2 online, or drafting at the local Magic: The Gathering store.
 When on holiday, I can either be sleeping on a seaside or hiking in the Alps.

-- You can find more about me and what I do on [LinkedIn](www.linkedin.com/testuggine).
+- You can find more about me and what I do on [LinkedIn](http://www.linkedin.com/in/testuggine).
+You can also download my latest and greatest resume from there!

 - To email me, try the most obvious address you can think of, knowing that this domain is also an email domain and, incidentally, my family name.